Grief & travel: practical ideas for how to heal and cope on the road.

 Grief, travel & animals?
 You bet!

 Every single day there were four-legged bundles of energy out & about.
-I soaked every single ounce of love and it made me smile.
+I soaked every single ounce of love they shared and it made me smile.

 Even though I was on the road, I stuck to as much of my normal healthy self-care routine as possible.